meows/racket/docs/intro.md

   artificial intelligence.
 Google recently held a competitive match in a board game called Go, famous for the fact that despite its simplicity, humans could still beat the best computers.
-Even though Go's rules are so simple, it's thought that there are over 10 to the power of 300 possible games, which makes made it unreasonable for even the best computers to solve or calculate through an entire game.
+Even though Go's rules are so simple, it's thought that there are over 10 to the power of 300 possible games, which made it unreasonable for even the best computers to solve or calculate through an entire game.

   Google's program, AlphaGo, was famous for the fact that it wasn't actually taught any strategies at all, or even the rules of the game, instead learning